 - When administrator login IDs are shared by multiple IT users,

-there is no audit log mapping administrative changes to individual
+there is no audit trail linking administrative changes to individual

 IT staff.
-If an administrator makes a change to a system that
+If someone makes a change to a system that

 causes a malfunction, it can be difficult to determine who caused the